21vincentchu/spotify-music-app/frontend/readme.md

 This will be our frontend
+Julie's first commit!!!!